 If the idea of designing from scratch is offputting, then the program supplies a number of templates to get you started quickly, letting you concentrate on your site’s content rather than its design.
 Everything you need to create your own website is here, with additional elements, such as a plug-in for uploading your site to the web via FTP, available through separate downloads.

-What's new in 9.1?
-See the forum for more info.
+What's new in 10.3?
+See the forum for the release notes.